 Sans serifs are usually also widely used by Tech-related brands, while Serifs are usually used by Lawyers or Luxury brands.

-Again, it really doesn’t matter if you like the font or not, it is not for you!
+Again, it really doesn’t matter if you personally like the font or not, since it is not for you but for your audience!

 6 | Legibility

 One of the most common mistakes I see is overcomplicating a logo or making the typography in your marketing materials and copy too small or too thin.